Mobile menu

 • Don’t be afraid to ask your college (or other education setting) any questions, no matter how silly you think they sound!

 • Do your research and look at the college website.
-Things like what support they can offer you, their SEN Policy, Equality Objective and their SEN Information Report.
+Things like what support they can offer you, their Special Education Need Policy, Equality Objective and their SEN Information Report.

 • Parents and carers, talk to your young person about the move – what are they excited about?
 What are they worried about?
 How can family help?
-Also, talk to the secondary school SENCO/tutor Special Educational Needs Coordinator (SENCO) and the tutor to be clear about your young persons their needs and outcomes.
+Also, talk to the secondary school Special Educational Needs Coordinator (SENCO) and/or the tutor to be clear about your child, their needs and outcomes.

 Going to college